1957: Jacques Fesch: playboy, cop killer, saint?

 The young man is much better known in Romanic lands than among Anglophones — here’s an Italian homily for him:

-* Quoting St. Therese of Lisieux.
+* Quoting St. Therese of Lisieux, an apt inspiration.

 1596: Francisca Nunez de Carvajal, her children, and four other crypto-Jews of her family